 At first glance, the Nike SB Bruin React looks quite similar to its predecessor.
 We took a closer look at the features in the new Bruin React for you.

 Compared to its big brother, the Bruin React from Nike SB has got some small design updates.
 The discreet swoosh on the side has given way to a distinctive logo.
-The heel tab has also been reworked – both elements are also found on the popular Nike SB Blazer.
+The heel tab has also been reworked – both elements can be found on the popular Nike SB Blazer as well.

 The most important change from Nike SB Bruin to Bruin React is the sole.
 Instead of vulcanized soles, the Bruin React skate shoe uses a completely redesigned cupsole construction with a React insole.